beytullahozer/beytullahozer/README.md

 - 📝 I used git as organization on behalf of the company.
 When I leave, the push git communication is deleted.
 It should be noted that I always use git.

 ## What I'm doing now:
-### I'm developing apps by freelance.
-At the same time, I'm working at Neon Apps in a lot of kind apps.
+### I am an application developer affiliated with an institution.
+At the same time, I am developing applications myself.
 <br />